I’m Georgie, an Australian woman in her twenties, who loves the cold weather, is addicted to brunch, and has Type 1 diabetes.

 I have a great family and absolutely amazing friends, who are incredibly supportive and love me for the dork that I am.
 I’m a huge nerd – I love a good debate about anything, love to learn, and have a genuine addiction to buying books (don’t ever try to make me leave a bookstore).
 I’m a high school French and English teacher, and I absolutely love my job – it’s different, challenging, and hilarious every single day.
 I like to advocate and work with diabetes organisations, and I volunteer on diabetes camps, which are basically the best thing ever – who knew you could be that exhausted but that happy at the same time?

 I love being out with friends and eating amazing food, and living in Melbourne means you can do that a lot!
-Travelling is a huge passion – I’ve lived in New Zealand, France, Italy, and England, and backpacked around Europe like all 20 something Australians.
+Travelling is a huge passion – I’ve lived in New Zealand, France, Italy, and England, and backpacked around Europe like most 20 something Australians.
 Next aim is North and South America (after I learn some Spanish).
-I LOVE to write, I’ve never studied writing but I would love to at some point.
+I LOVE to write, and I weirdly adore public speaking.
 I’m also very stubborn, petrified of insects, addicted to trashy TV, and I honestly don’t realise how loud my voice is 99% of the time.
 If you hear someone squealing, bets are that it’s probably me.
 I also have a bit of a potty mouth – apologies in advance if you don’t like swearing, I am probably not for you!

 I am so blessed, and my diabetes is just one aspect to a life that is pretty great!